gi1mic/rc28_emulator/readme.md

  - Not sure I have the response bit patterns 100% but without a RC-28 I cannot verify them other than testing them against the RS-BA1 software.
  - I do not know if this will work with the IC-7610 but should you try it please let me know what happens.
  - A big thank you Philippe for his help in this project.
 Without his help I would never have got this to work.
+ - The real RC-28 uses a PIC18F14K50 as the processor.
+Microchip have some application notes and sample code for USB usage so it would probably not be a big task to port this code to that processor.
+ - I think ICOM use an 128bit AES key for encrypting their firmware updates (at least on newer updates).
+The PIC processor supports AES in hardware.
+For that reason it would probably be a waste of time to try modifying my code to dump the PIC firmware from one of their update programs.